apache/flink/docs/ops/state/state_backends.md

 <span class="label label-info">Note</span> With the introduction of [memory management for RocksDB](#memory-management) this mechanism should be mainly used for *expert tuning* or *trouble shooting*.

-To manually control RocksDB's options, you need to configure an `OptionsFactory`.
+To manually control RocksDB's options, you need to configure an `RocksDBOptionsFactory`.
 This mechanism gives you fine-grained control over the settings of the Column Families, for example memory use, thread, compaction settings, etc. There is currently one Column Family per each state in each operator.

 There are two ways to pass an OptionsFactory to the RocksDB State Backend: